La Jetée: Interpretation

 In Black and Blue, her study of postwar French fiction, Carol Mavor describes La Jetée as "taking place in a no-place (u-topia) in no-time (u-chronia)" which she connects to the time and place of the fairy tale.
 She further elaborates: "even the sound of the title resonates with the fairy-tale surprise of finding oneself in another world: La Jetée evokes 'là j'étais' (there I was)".
 By "u-topia", Mavor does not refer to "utopia" as the word is commonly used; she also describes an ambiguity of dystopia/utopia in the film: "It is dystopia with the hope of utopia, or is it utopia cut by the threat of dystopia."

 Tor Books blogger Jake Hinkson summed up his interpretation in the title of an essay about the film, "There's No Escape Out of Time".
 He elaborated:

 Hinkson also addresses the symbolic use of imagery: "The Man is blindfolded with some kind of padded device and he sees images.
 The Man is chosen for this assignment because ... he has maintained a sharp mind because of his attachment to certain images.
 Thus a film told through the use of still photos becomes about looking at images."
 He further observes that Marker himself did not refer to La Jetée as a film, but as photo novel.

 Yannis Karpouzis makes a structuralistic analysis on La Jetée, examining it as an intermedial artwork: Chris Marker creates an "archive" of objects and conditions that have a photographic quality of their own and they are followed by the same predicates as pictures.
 The dialogue between the media (photography and cinematography) and the filmic signifier (film stills, storyline and narration) is constantly in the backdrop.

 Reception and legacy

+Release, awards, and recognition

+In 1963, Prix Jean Vigo awarded La Jetée for "Best Short Film".
+That same year, La Jetée was included in the Locarno International Film Festival, the Trieste Science+Fiction Festival, and the Mannheim-Heidelberg International Film Festival.
+The film has since been included in several contemporary film festivals, including the Buenos Aires Festival Internacional de Cine Independiente in 2009, the "Cine//B Film Festival" in 2011, and the International Documentary Film Festival Amsterdam in 2019.

+La Jetée was included by producer Steven Schneider in the 2003 film reference book 1001 Movies You Must See Before You Die.
 In 2010, Time ranked La Jetée first in its list of "Top 10 time-travel movies".
-In 2012, in correspondence with the Sight & Sound Poll, the British Film Institute deemed La Jetée as the 50th greatest film of all time.
+In 2012, in correspondence with the Sight & Sound poll, the British Film Institute deemed La Jetée as the 50th greatest film of all time.
+In 2022, it took the spot of 67th greatest film on the Sight & Sound critics' poll, and 35th greatest film on the director's poll, respectively.

-In 1963, Prix Jean Vigo awarded La Jetée for "Best Short Film."